edgarinhm/b4bit-architecture-scalable-challenge/README.md

 ### Github strategy

-Ensure secure repository adding github branch rule require a pull request before merging rule to prevent changes direct to main with at least 1 approval(s) from other colaborators of the repo.
+Ensure secure repository adding github branch rule require a pull request before merging rule to prevent changes direct to main with at least 1 approval(s) from other collaborators of the repo.

 ![githug-workflow-digram](terraform-pipeline-workflow.drawio.svg)